NethServer/ns8-mail/postfix/README.md

 does matter for a specific deployment (e.g. an archiver's audit trail, or envelope-based Sieve filtering), set `POSTFIX_SRS=0` to disable it.

-`postsrsd` has no configuration reload capability of its own (no SIGHUP handler), so `reload-config` manages its whole lifecycle itself instead of relying on the container's entrypoint: it starts `postsrsd` (in its own daemon mode, `-D`) once a mail domain is configured, stops it when SRS gets disabled, and kills and restarts it whenever the domains list it just wrote actually changed.
-As a consequence, a plain Postfix reload (`reload-config`) is enough to turn SRS on or off, or to pick up newly added mail domains -- no container restart is needed.
+`postsrsd` always runs, from the container's `entrypoint.sh`, exactly like the Rspamd milter -- regardless of whether `POSTFIX_SRS` actually wires it into `main.cf`.
+Since it does not ship in any current Alpine release with a working `SIGHUP` handler, this image builds a recent postsrsd release from source instead of using the packaged one, to get one. `reload-config` always refreshes its config and domains list and sends it `SIGHUP` afterwards, so it deterministically picks up newly added mail domains on every reload -- `domains-file-watch` (inotify) is deliberately left disabled, to avoid it racing that same reload.
+As a consequence, turning `POSTFIX_SRS` on or off only changes whether `main.cf` references `postsrsd` -- no process is ever started, stopped, or restarted, and no container restart is needed.

 ## Data tables